StanfordSpezi/SpeziLLM/README.md

 #### Setup

-In order to use `LLMOpenAI`, the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner) needs to be initialized in the Spezi `Configuration`.
-Only after, the `LLMRunner` can be used to execute the ``LLMOpenAI``.
+In order to use OpenAI LLMs within the Spezi ecosystem, the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner) needs to be initialized in the Spezi `Configuration` with the `LLMOpenAIPlatform`.
+Only after, the `LLMRunner` can be used for inference of OpenAI LLMs.
 See the [SpeziLLM documentation](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) for more details.

 ```swift